Youg-Otricked/QuantumC/docs/include.md

 - Global functions (E.G: `Exported::get_stats()`)
 - `#include` statements

-The exported namespace is _**Automatically merged with your exported namespace on include and run**_ The reason for include statments going in the exported namespace?
+The exported namespace is _**automatically merged with your exported namespace on include and run**_ The reason for include statments going in the exported namespace?
 Dependancys.
 Let's say we have 3 files.

 `file-a.qc`